almoglev/GitHub-Finder/README.md

 # Github Finder App

-This is a hands-on project I developed while self-learning the course [React Front To Back 2022](https://www.udemy.com/course/react-front-to-back-2022/) by Brad Traversy on Udemy.
 GitHub Finder is a web application to search GitHub users and display their info.
+It's a hands-on project I developed while self-learning the course [React Front To Back 2022](https://www.udemy.com/course/react-front-to-back-2022/) by Brad Traversy on Udemy.

 Tech Stack:
 - React,